tomcam/guten1.github.io/docs/tutorial.md

 ### Write the blog post using Markdown syntax

-We'll write a blog post using markdown.
+We'll write a blog post using Markdown.
-The content Gutenberg expects also requires a nondisplayed header.
+The content Gutenberg expects also requires a non-displayed header.

 * Write the following article using a text editor.